Renewable energy in Scotland: Targets

 In 2005 the aim was for 18% of Scotland's electricity production to be generated by renewable sources by 2010, rising to 40% by 2020.
 In 2007 this was increased to 50% of electricity from renewables by 2020, with an interim target of 31% by 2011.
 The following year new targets to reduce overall greenhouse gas emissions by 80% by 2050 were announced and then confirmed in the 2009 Climate Change Delivery Plan.
 Maf Smith, director of the Sustainable Development Commission in Scotland said "Governments across the world are shying away from taking the necessary action.
 The Scottish Government must be commended for its intention to lead the way".

 Scotland aims to produce 50% of all energy (not just electricity) from renewable sources by 2030.

-An ambitious target has been set with a 7 year plan to build an extra 8GW of offshore wind power by 2030.
+In January 2026, the target for offshore wind in Scotland was increased to 40 GW by 2040, up from the previous ambition of 8–11 GW by 2030.
+This was announced by the Cabinet Secretary for Climate Action and Energy, Gillian Martin at the Scottish Renewables Offshore Wind Conference in Glasgow.

 It remains a policy of the Scottish Government to reduce emissions to net zero by 2045.